-From technical point of view, the concept of treatment associated with the Strategic Implant® (corticobasal implantology) is identical to the concept of treatments performed during osteosynthesis, maxillofacial traumatology and orthopaedic surgery.
-In contrast to conventional dental implants which are inserted in order to “osseo-integrate”, corticobasal implants are osseofixated in a cortical by the surgeon; their success does not depend on “osseointegration”.
-However “oseointegration” may and will occur over time along all endosseous implant parts.
-Therefore, we cannot expect that the rules, indications and contraindications of conventional dental implantology are applicable to the treatment with corticobasal implants.
-It is more logical to adapt the rules of traumatology and orthopaedic surgery to the field of corticobasal dental implantology.
+From technical point of view, the concept of treatment associated with the Strategic Implant® (Corticobasal® implantology) is identical to the concept of treatments performed during osteosynthesis, maxillofacial traumatology and orthopaedic surgery.
+In contrast to conventional dental implants which are inserted in order to “osseointegrate”, Corticobasal® implants are osseofixated in at least one cortical by the surgeon; their success does not depend on any subsequent “osseointegration”.
+However “osseointegration” may and will occur over time along all endosseous implant parts, as the implant contains very large amounts of titanium.
+Due to the major differences between the osseointegration procedure and the osseofixation procedure, we cannot expect the rules, indications and contraindications of conventional dental implantology are applicable to the treatment with Corticobasal® implants.
+It is more logical to adapt the rules of traumatology and orthopaedic surgery to the field of Corticobasal® dental implantology.
 Once this is done, new and very clear and logical rules and guidelines become evident and they should be applied with these types of implants.

 1. Classification of endosseous implants